Introduction to Residential Land Subdivision Planning & Design

 Course Summary

-Part of UDIA WA’s Virtual Classroom Series, Residential Land Subdivision Planning & Design – 101 offers a comprehensive introduction to the end-to-end residential land subdivision process in Western Australia.
-Covering the key principles, activities, considerations, and stakeholders, it will equip participants with essential knowledge to effectively navigate the process through planning, design, and approvals.
+Introduction to Residential Land Subdivision Planning & Design is an in-person course offering a comprehensive introduction to the end-to-end residential land subdivision process in Western Australia.
+This practical, activity based course covers the key principles and processes equipping the participants with essential knowledge to effectively navigate subdivision through planning, design, and approvals.

 Who Should Attend?